openedx/frontend-app-gradebook/documentation/testing/smoke-test.md

 - [ ] Grade overrides
     - [ ] Clicking on an assignment score in the Grades table opens the "Edit Grades" modal
+    - [ ] Assignment name, student username, original grade, and current grade show at the top of the modal.
+    - [ ] A history of grade overrides including date, grader, reason, and adjusted grade shows (if previously overridden)
-    - [ ] Staff has an area to enter in adjusted grade and reason for override
+    - [ ] An entry with the current time appears in the table with areas to enter adjusted grades and reasons for adjusting
+    - Enter an adjusted grade (float) and reason (string)
+    - [ ] Modal can be navigated away from by clicking outside the modal, clicking the 'x' button, or hitting 'Cancel'
     - [ ] Clicking "Save Grade" applies the override, shows the successful "grade has been edited" banner and updates score in grades table (may take a few seconds)
     - [ ] Opening back up the "Edit Grades" modal shows the change as an entry in the override history table.